astur/scra/README.md

 ## Usage

-`scra` takes url string or options object as first param and callback function as optional second param.
+`scra` takes url string or options object as first parameter and callback function as optional second param.
 If no callback - `scra` returns promise.
-Any way `scra` produce response object, same as [http.ClientRequest](https://nodejs.org/api/http.html#http_class_http_clientrequest) but with few extra fields.
+Any way `scra` produce response object, same as [http.ClientRequest](https://nodejs.org/api/http.html#http_class_http_clientrequest) do, but with few extra fields.

 #### Synopsis